casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 # Token Ownership in Casper NFT Contracts (Release v1.1.1)

 This tutorial demonstrates how to check token ownership in CEP-78 NFT contracts, starting with version [v1.1.1](https://github.com/casper-ecosystem/cep-78-enhanced-nft/releases/tag/v1.1.1).
+For this tutorial, the `OwnerReverseLookupMode` modality must be set to `Complete` as described [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft/#ownerreverselookupmode).

-As an account user or owner of a contract interacting with the NFT contract, I want to be able to answer the following questions:
+As someone interacting with an NFT contract, you might want to answer the following questions:

 1. Which NFTs do I own?
 2. Which NFTs does someone else own?

+You might be an account user or owner of a contract that interacts with the NFT contract.

 The first method to answer these questions is an [account-centric approach](#querying-the-account), in which you trust the account owner and the information stored in the account's NamedKeys.
 This account could be an account you own or someone else owns.
 This method is less secure and needs to be based on trust.
 To apply this method, proceed according to the following steps: